minio/docs/source/minio-cli/minio-mc-admin/mc-admin-policy.rst

 .. mc-cmd:: set
    :fullpath:

-   This command applies an existing policy to a user or group on the target MinIO deployment.
+   Applies an existing policy to a user or group on the target MinIO deployment. :mc-cmd:`mc admin policy set` overwrites the existing policy associated to the user or group.

    The command has the following syntax:

    .. code-block:: shell
       :class: copyable

-      mc admin policy set TARGET POLICYNAME [ user=USERNAME | group=GROUPNAME ]
+      mc admin policy set TARGET POLICYNAME[,POLICYNAME,...] [ user=USERNAME | group=GROUPNAME ]

    The command accepts the following arguments: